Zhabonchik/public-obsidian-vault-java-concurrency/docs/features/View Transitions.md

 })
 ```

-The `startViewTransition` function will automatically use the View Transitions API if it's supported and enabled, or fall back to immediate execution otherwise.
+The `startViewTransition` function will automatically use the View Transitions API if the browser is supported, otherwise it will fallback to eager execution.

 ## Configuration